drsvelte/.github/profile/README.md

 ### License

-All 'public' repositories will follow the BSD 3-Clause License.
-Projects using [TailwindUI](https://tailwindui.com) components will have their repositories hidden for licensing purposes.
+All 'public' repositories follow the BSD 3-Clause License.
+Projects using [TailwindUI](https://tailwindui.com) components have their repositories private for licensing purposes.